alexweber/environments/README.md

 example: `/Applications/Dev\ Desktop/drush/drush`

-The following documentation page from the Migrate module has pretty good instructions for getting a very similar Drush integration working (this one is totally ripped off theirs actually!):
+The following documentation page from the Migrate module has pretty good instructions for getting a very similar Drush integration working (from which we):
 [https://www.drupal.org/node/1958170](https://www.drupal.org/node/1958170)

 All you have to do is replace the variable name `migrate_drush_path` in the instructions with ours `environments_drush`.
 In fact, if you already have Migrate configured, we will borrow from their config to initialize ours when you enable the module so you won't have to do anything!

+**PRO Tip:** You can override the path to Drush per server using `$conf['environments_drush']` in your settings.php

 ## Suggested Usage

-The optimal way of working with Environments, particularly when maintaining multiple sites, each with their own somewhat yet not entirely similar set of modules, is to leverage Task Bundles to create smaller, more manageable sets of tasks targetted at a particular functionality, module or module suite:
+The optimal way of working with Environments, particularly when maintaining multiple sites, each with their own somewhat yet not entirely similar set of modules, is to leverage Task Bundles to create smaller, more manageable sets of tasks targetted at a particular functionality, module or module suite.
+For example:

 		AdvAgg Production Bundle
 		 	* Enable AdvAgg + submodules
 		 	* Enable JS Compression using JSMin extension

-		AdvAgg Staging Bundle
-		 	* Enable AdvAgg + submodules
-		 	* Enable JS Compression using JSMin+

 		AdvAgg Development Bundle
 		 	* Disable AdvAgg + submodules